muratk5n/thirdwave/en/2020/04/turkist-narrative-anatolia.md

 - The word Turk meant different things to different people.
 In the Balkans (where most of the founders came from) it simply meant Muslim.
 In Anatolia it was actually considered an ethnic slur.
-A story can demonstrate this well; During the last days of the empire as the new nationalism was circulating among the cadres, one officer wanted to check how much the regular soldiers knew of "their identity".
+A story can demonstrate this well - during the last days of the empire as the new nationalism was circulating among the cadres, one officer wanted to check how much the regular soldiers knew of "their identity".
 He first asked them about the sultan, the Caliph, etc. The soldiers